afmika/afQuanta/README.md

 ```

 ## QGate / QMatrix
-* You can create your own quantum gate or use predefined ones
+* You can build your own quantum gate or use predefined ones
 * A gate is built using a QMatrix : a 2^N x 2^N matrix where all components are complex numbers
 * A gate should be unitary : it preserves unitary vectors